Ichschlange/MVCstore/README.md

 # MVCstore
-Simple store on PHP, using webserver Apache and design pattern MVC
+Simple store on PHP, using webserver Apache, SQLite and design pattern MVC